alamincse/pexam/readme.md

 ## Laravel 5.0 Apps

-Just download this repository and store your server directory.
+Just download this repository and store it on your server directory.

-Now access your project by using **terminal(CMD)**. and use this command
+Now access your project by using **terminal(CMD)** and use this command bellow...

 ```php
 php artisan migrate
 ```

-For dummy data into your **database**
+For dummy data store into your **database**

 ```php
 php artisan db:seed